minprog/programming-1-hispeed/info/10 Syllabus.md

 ## Office Hours

 Office hours are opportunities for assistance with problem sets alongside the course's teaching assistants.
-Office hours ordinarily take place on weekdays, based on group schedules.
+Office hours ordinarily take place on weekdays.

 ## Tutoring